vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 Story Writing:
 - Actors identify the user of stories where value is achieved through improved human interaction, and offers a focused role from which to start investigation of user needs
-- Policy makers, SME's best suited to define the decision made in a policy on behalf of the business, identify the user of stories based on business requirements and offers a focused SME from whom to obtain further requirements
+- Policy makers, subject matter expert's best suited to define the decision made in a policy on behalf of the business, identify the user of stories based on business requirements and offers a focused subject matter expert from whom to obtain further requirements
 - All grammar can be used to better define a story and offer more detail as to it's value
 - Policies, can identify more opportunities to improve either the process and/or the user journey
 - Read Models can identify opportunities to improve a user or automated decision making process

 ## Related Practices
 #### Event Storming
 As mentioned Process Modelling is a form of Event Storming, and as taught by Alberto Brandolini, is a natural follow on exercise to the more common Bigger Picture workshop.
 Therefore the Process Modelling exercise naturally offers a way to enrich any Event Storming session with additional grammar.
-The exercise can also be carried out with smaller more focused groups of SMEs to help with planning and managing attendance.
+The exercise can also be carried out with smaller more focused groups of subject matter experts to help with planning and managing attendance.
 #### Software Design
 Typically there will be a follow on exercise to rationalize the information and transform it from an algorithmic model to a different architectural model, such as Event and Domain Driven microservice architecture, a simple Pipeline or even CQRS and Event Sourcing patterns.
 However this is often where you lose Subject Matter Experts, and the conversation often continues from a more technical perspective.
 It can be useful to revisit this board and get both technical and business clarity on the problem and the solution being delivered.
 ##### Event Storming | Software Design